-They tell me that while you were facing the enemy, temporarily attaching yourself to one of the regiments - I forget which, though I have heard it named - you sprang out under fire on an eagle clawing a hare.
+They tell me that while you were facing the enemy, temporarily attaching yourself to one of the regiments-I forget which, though I have heard it named-you sprang out under fire on an eagle clawing a hare.
 I like that.

-and again
+(4:36-7)

-I have a letter from your captain, informing me that I am unlikely to see you home unless you learn to hold yourself in.
-(4;36-7)

-Individual valour and a sentimental sympathy for the victim inspired his single-handed acts of rash courage.
+and again "I have a letter from your captain, informing me that I am unlikely to see you home unless you learn to hold yourself in" (4:37).
+Individual valour and a sentimental sympathy for the victim inspiring these single-handed acts of rash courage-saving a hare in the middle of a battle!
 And a certain lack of conventional proportion.
 This sympathy for the underdog was of course there before Nevil left for the war, when he stopped the keepers chasing a poacher and went in chase himself.
-'I caught him myself, but recognized him as one of a family I take an interest in, and let him run before they came up.'
-(3;29) It is an incident that causes one of Nevil's early clashes with Romfrey - and shares, of course, all Romfrey's arbitrary impetuosity.
+"I caught him myself, but recognized him as one of a family I take an interest in, and let him run before they came up" (3:29).
+It is an incident that causes one of Nevil's early clashes with Romfrey-and shares, of course, all Romfrey's arbitrary impetuosity.

-Nevil at the beginning of the novel promises to be a hero of a romantic episode with Renée, only daughter of the Comte de Croisnel.
-Nevil has saved the life of her brother Roland - so 'he who had saved her brother must be nearly brother himself, yet was not quite, yet must be loved, yet not approached' (5;43).
+Nevil at the beginning of the novel promises to be a hero of a romantic episode with Renée, only daughter of the Comte de

+Croisnel.
+Nevil has saved the life of her brother Roland-so "he who had saved her brother must be nearly brother himself, yet was not quite, yet must be loved, yet not approached" (5:43).
 But the Renée episode is an important development and qualification of story-book romance.
-The total romantic situation - beautiful woman, man who's saved her brother's life - doesn't issue in romance.
-Nevil's very romantic chivalrous illusions complicate the simplicity of the plot line, and leave us unclear as to what his motives might be.
-In his chivalric and sentimental way he believes he is doing a good thing in saving Renée from what as an Englishman he abhors - an arranged marriage to a man old enough to be her father.
-But how far that is a rationalisation of simple sexual desire, is never clear.
+The total romantic situation-beautiful woman, man who has saved her brother's life-does not issue in romance.
+Nevil's very romantic chivalrous illusions complicate the simplicity of the plot line, and leave us unclear what his motives might be.
+In his chivalric and sentimental way he believes he is doing a good thing in saving Renée from what as an Englishman he abhors-an arranged marriage to a man old enough to be her father.
+But how far that is a rationalization for simple sexual desire, is never clear.
 Meredith brilliantly presents it as ambiguous.

-Renée's appeal to Nevil is two-fold: she is as a woman a secondclass citizen, a victim of feudal attitudes to marriage, and so she needs - he has no doubt - his support and sympathy; but secondly, she is also an aristocrat, with all the appeal of a mysterious and aristocratic culture.
-Renée's aristocratic birth is essential.
-This is the sort of person Nevil is, Meredith is stressing, so that the extent of his radicalization can be realised - that is the battle radicalism has in England.
+Renée's appeal to Nevil is twofold: she is as a woman a secondclass citizen, a victim of feudal attitudes to marriage, another underdog, and so she needs-he has no doubt-his support and sympathy; but secondly, she is also an aristocrat, with all the appeal of a mysterious and aristocratic culture.
+Lord Palmet, the connoisseur of womanhood who is mapping the places for pretty women in England ("some parts of Norfolk, and a spot or two in Cumberland and Wales, and the island over there, I know thoroughly.
+Those Jutes have turned out some splendid fair women.
+Devonshire's worth a tour"-19:161) remarks later in the novel